 Then it moves to belief-communication.
 This is where you start talking about opinions.
 “I agree with you.”
 “I loved that movie.”
 “I think abortion is wrong.”
 These are your commentaries.
 This may be where friction is first experienced as differences of opinion arise.

 Then it moves to feeling-communication.
-This is where we start showing each other emotion.
+This is where we start showing each other emotions.
 A belief statement might be: “I’m really struggling in this area.”
 But a feeling statement might be: “I’m really struggling and feel so depressed right now.”
 This is the stage where the walls come down.

 Finally, there is transparency.
 This is when you’ve built up a habit of communication and you establish a routine of regularly sharing your dreams, confessing your sin, confronting one another, and encouraging one another at the heart level.